asujaykk/Self-Driving-Car-CARLA-ROS2/README.md

 3. CARLA 9.15.0 simulator installed
 4. CARLA ROS2 bridge installed

-# PHASE-1
+# PHASE-1  : A SIMPLE ROUTE FOLLOWING VEHICLE (WAYPOINT FOLLOWER)
 1. In this phase, the basic objective of a self driving car will be implemented
 2. The basic objective is to drive a car from a starting point to a destination point.
 3. Here we are not bothering about collirtions, traffic rules or complex menuvers

 ## how to achieve this
 1. Get the complete road map of CARLA WORLD,, which is equivalent to google map.
-2. Spawn a vehicle in simulator.
+2. Spawn a vehicle.
-3. Create An HMI to select destination location in the map.
+3. Use Navigatiobn HMI to select destination location in the map.
 4. Use route planner to find the best route from vehicle location to destination point.
 5. Also run the controller to control the vehicle to follow the route